-The reason behind such a split was unknown at first but Xiaomi’s CEO Lei Jun explained the reasons behind the split in a response to a user on Weibo.
-Lei Jun explained that the main reason behind this split lies in their differences of on which to focus on.
-Whereas Redmi always tries to manufacture a smartphone focusing on value-for-money, Xiaomi does no such compromises as their main focus is on the high-end functionality devices.
+The reason behind such a split was initially unknown, but Xiaomi’s CEO Lei Jun explained the reasons behind the split in response to a user on Weibo.
+Lei Jun explained that the main reason behind this split lies in their differences on which to focus.
+Whereas Redmi always tries to manufacture a smartphone focusing on value-for-money, Xiaomi makes no such compromises as their main focus is on high-end functionality devices.
 However, it would not be entirely true to say that Xiaomi does not have a budget flagship.
-Xiaomi’s Pocofone is a pocket-friendly smartphone and it is extremely popular in India.
+Xiaomi’s Pocofone is a pocket-friendly smartphone, and it is extremely popular in India.

 The split will make it possible for Xiaomi to have three different types of brands which will focus on a particular branch of a type of phone.
-For example, Mi phones will be the premium phones, the Redmi ones will be budget friendly phones and Poco phones may be categorized as an in-between ‘affordable premium’ phones.
+For example, Mi phones will be premium phones, the Redmi ones will be budget-friendly phones, and Poco phones may be categorized as in-between ‘affordable premium’ phones.